Dynamic Adversarial Fine-Tuning Reorganizes Refusal Geometry: Limitations

+The evidence in this paper is intentionally narrow.
+We study one 7B backbone and two LoRA-based fine-tuning regimes, SFT and R2D2-style dynamic adversarial fine-tuning.
+Holding the model fixed makes the trajectory comparison easier to interpret, but the observed frontier may depend on the backbone, adapter configuration, training budget, checkpoint cadence, and seed.
+We therefore do not claim that other model families or alignment methods will exhibit the same geometric trajectory.

+The geometry results should be read as protocol-level measurements.
+SFT and R2D2 are analyzed with regime-native frozen admissible libraries, so absolute geometry scores are not measurements from a single shared instrument.
+Our cross-regime comparisons rely on shared behavior evaluations and on within-regime geometry trajectories.
+Likewise, the best admissible carrier is a KL-constrained measurement object selected from a fixed candidate library; it is not a complete map of the refusal mechanism.

+We do not separate harmfulness representations from refusal-control representations.
+The harmful--safe activation contrasts in Eq.~\eqref{eq:carrier} are used to select carriers that are validated through refusal-side behavioral interventions, but recent work suggests that harmfulness and refusal can be encoded separately \citep{zhao2025harmfulnessrefusal}.
+Our claims are therefore limited to admissible refusal-control carriers under this protocol, not to the full internal representation of harmfulness or safety belief.

+The primary robustness trajectory uses fixed-source HarmBench GCG\@.
+This design fixes the attack distribution while checkpoints change, which is useful for trajectory analysis, but it is not an adaptive worst-case robustness estimate.
+We include a sparse adaptive stress test with GCG and AutoDAN at three R2D2 checkpoints, but it is still narrow: it is R2D2-only, sparse over training time, and limited to two attack families.
+StrongREJECT and XSTest add complementary harmfulness and over-refusal views, but they do not replace broad utility testing, SFT-side adaptive evaluation, black-box optimization, human jailbreak families, or multi-turn attack settings.

+The intervention and utility analyses are diagnostic rather than exhaustive.
+Causal interventions are tested at selected anchors with single-direction and top-3 subspace ablations, so they do not rule out other layers, operators, prompts, or decoding settings.
+The 60-prompt benign-utility audit is useful for separating XSTest non-refusal from useful assistance, especially in the step-50 top-3 case, but it is not a general capability benchmark.

-\paragraph{No claim of fail-closed redundancy.} We do not interpret the current results as evidence for independent fail-closed pathways.
-Demonstrating such redundancy would require showing that harmful-request refusal persists when one carrier is removed without sacrificing benign utility.
+Finally, the results do not establish independent fail-closed refusal pathways or adaptive robustness.
+The current evidence supports low-dimensional but utility-coupled causal control under this fixed protocol, and the sparse adaptive runs show substantial late-stage vulnerability rather than a deployed-safe endpoint.
+Demonstrating fail-closed redundancy would require showing that harmful-request refusal persists when one carrier is removed while benign utility is preserved.